Bitcoin logo$62,983.46+0.16%

 Stablecoin Share

-Higher than 73% of the past 200 days.
-More money than usual is just sitting in cash — people are waiting on the sidelines instead of buying crypto.
+Higher than 98% of the past 200 days.
+People are heavily parked in cash — waiting on the sidelines instead of buying crypto.

 Market Share Over 6 Months